Alicepinch/everything-vegan/README.md

 ## Security Features:

-- Hashed passwords using password hash from the Werkzeug Library to ensure passwords are not compromised and are secure.
+- Hashed passwords using password hash from the Werkzeug Library to ensure passwords are not compromised and are secure
-- App logic checks session cookie matches the user that created recipes or is the admin to allow to remove or edit them.
+- App logic checks session cookie matches the user that created recipes or is the admin to allow to remove or edit them
 - Access to delete recipe and edit recipe URL's is prevented for users who have not created the recipe or are not an admin by directing to a 404 page.
-This is to prevent hackers knowing that the URL is correct.
+This is to prevent hackers knowing that the URL is correct
-- Access to delete account URL is also restricted to only the user that is logged in at the time to prevent hackers deleting any other users account.
+- Access to delete account URL is also restricted to only the user that is logged in at the time to prevent hackers deleting any other users account
 - Flask_sslify redirects all incoming requests to https for secure network.
-- Login required decorator from Flask Login for some route's so only users logged in with session cookie can enter.
+- Login required decorator from Flask Login for some route's so only users logged in with session cookie can enter
 - Error pages for '404 page not found' '500 Internal server error" and "403 Method not allowed"
-- Session times out after 120 minutes to ensure user is not logged in forever.
+- Session times out after 120 minutes to ensure user is not logged in forever
+- User must enter their current password before updating password to ensure that this matches the password in database

 ## Future Features